gaambo/optinout.js/README.md

 #### Certain Trigger
 You can create a certain trigger (e.g. pageview trigger) and filter it for the variable created above containing `true` or `false`.

-# Source & Building
-You can install this package with npm (coming soon) or by downloading the current release of this repository.
-You have to build the files yourself.
-We're using gulp & rollup for building the dist-files, which creates IIFE, UMD, CommonJS and ES modules.

-The following **gulp tasks** are available:

- - `default` is the build task
- - `build` cleans the dist directory and builds & minifies the dist-files
- - `rollup` creates the dist module files via rollup
- - `minify` minifies the files in dist directory

-The following **npm scripts** are available:

- - `build` runs `gulp build`
- - `lint` runs eslint on source directory
- - `test` runs `unit-test`
- - `unit-test` runs jest unit-tests
- - `browser-test` runs testcafe browser-tests
- - `test-server` starts a simple http server serving a basic html file with the library included for testing
- - `postversion` runs `git push --follow-tags` for pushing tags to git after running npm version